margauxtornqvist/KernelMethods_2021_DataChallenge/README.md

 The **save_kernels.py** pyhton script allows to compute and save Gram matrixes for different kernels and is highly recommended if you are looking to do paramter optimization and thus use several times the different Gram matrixes.

 The **submit.py** python script allows to reproduce one of our best results.

+**Note:**
+We couldn't upload the kernels used in submit.py in github due to their high volume.
+Please download them from this [drive link](https://drive.google.com/drive/folders/13GxnsUzbkxCF-PRXS0QhUcWTifSfUWRl?usp=sharing) and add the corresponding to the repository before running submit.py.
+Please note also that we provide directly the kernels because some of them are very time and computing power consuming (e.g. k=11).